 Trafalgar Castle School has been educating girls and young women since 1874.
 While much has changed since we first opened our doors as Ontario Ladies’ College, we remain steadfast in our traditions and true to our founding mission of educating and challenging young women bound for higher education to achieve excellence in all aspects of life.

 This event dates back to the early 1900s and has remained an integral part of the Trafalgar Castle Community’s traditions.
 From the Alumnae Tea Room to beautiful homemade crafts and a silent auction organized by the Parents’ Guild, students, families and visitors enjoy a day of tradition.
 Every year, proceeds from the Castle Bazaar support local, national and international organizations.

-The May Court Festival has been celebrated since 1907, bringing our school community and neighbours together to celebrate the crowning of the May Queen and her Court.
-The May Queen and her Counsellors are elected as the students who best exemplify our school motto, Veritas, Virtus, Venustas – Truth, Virtue, Loveliness.
+The May Day Festival has been celebrated since 1907, bringing our school community and neighbours together to celebrate the arrival of spring and our wonderful Trafalgar community.
+The May Council are elected as the students who best exemplify our school values of, Determination, Imagination, Resilience, Kindness and Insight

 Trafalgar Day represents the highest regard for academics and school life at Trafalgar Castle School.
 Introduced in 1874 by Dr. Hare, first Principal of the Ontario Ladies’ College, Trafalgar Day honours our graduating class, recognizing their outstanding achievements and exceptional contributions to school life throughout their time at the Castle.

 Until 1991, Trafalgar Day was known as Commencement and was held on a Friday evening in early September.
 Aware that our graduates go on to universities all across Canada and around the world, Commencement was changed to Trafalgar Day and is now held at the end of each school year, marking the official last day of the school year.